Thursday, October 09, 2014

 Based on the short story by Washington Irving (1819).

-Le Raid Paris - Monte-Carlo en automobile (1905).
+Georges Méliès: Le Raid Paris - Monte-Carlo en automobile (FR 1905).
 Photo: La Cinémathèque française.
-Click to enlarge.
+Please click on the image to enlarge it.

 LE RAID PARIS – MONTE-CARLO EN AUTOMOBILE (An Adventurous Automobile Trip) (Georges Méliès, Star Film - FR 1905) D: Georges Méliès; SC: Victor de Cottens; C: Harry Fragson, Victor Maurel (rival motorists), Félix Galipaud, Séverin [Caffera], Jane Yvon (well-wishers at the Opéra), Antonich (giant), Little Pich (dwarf); orig. l: 200 m; 35 mm, 172 m, 9' (16 fps); no titles; print source: La Cinémathèque française, Paris.
 Reconstructed from two hand-painted prints.